The Southampton County Historical Society possesses one of the most historically significant and culturally important stories in America.

 Lack of centralized marketing and analytics

-Without intervention, these issues risk diluting credibility, reducing visitation, and weakening the impact of the museum launch.
+Without intervention, these challenges risk reducing visibility, credibility, fundraising potential, and the overall impact of the museum launch.

 THE OPPORTUNITY